Gazprom: Sanctions

+In 2022, due to economic sanctions, Gazprom took the unprecedented step of suspending dividends for the first time since 1998.

-On 18 July 2022, amid the Nord Stream 1 maintenance period, Gazprom sent a letter declaring force majeure, declaring that due to extraordinary circumstances it could not guarantee a gas supply.
-On 26 September 2022 there was a rupture in both pipes due to sabotage.
+On 18 July 2022, amid the Nord Stream 1 maintenance period, Gazprom sent a letter declaring force majeure, claiming that due to extraordinary circumstances it could not guarantee a gas supply.
+On 26 September 2022, a rupture occurred in both pipes due to sabotage.

+In the first half of 2022, Gazprom reported high profits, roughly equal to the profit for the whole of 2021, due to high prices.
+In the second half of 2022 and into 2023, Gazprom likely did not make a profit at all due to falling exports.
+Overall, Gazprom made a profit of 1.226 trillion roubles ($15.77 billion) in 2022, down 40%, after an extra tax was levied in late 2022.

 On 19 December 2022 the European Energy ministers agreed on a price cap for natural Gas at €180 per megawatt-hour aiming to stop Russia forcing European gas prices upwards.

+Exports of gas by Gazprom from Russia in 2021 was 185Bcm, in 2022 it fell by 45% to 100Bcm and in 2023 it fell again to 62Bcm.

+Private army

+In February 2023 Russian Prime Minister Mikhail Mishustin signed an order giving Gazprom Neft the right to form its own private army.